 Welcome to Ludvika

 Ludvika is part of the mining region of Dalarna and Bergslagen.
-People first settled here to mine copper, silver and especially iron ore.
+People first settled here in the south of Dalarna to mine copper, silver and especially iron ore.
 Many of the sights in Ludvika are part of Ecomuseum Bergslagen.
 Here, contemporary art and industrial history can be explored in an authentic setting.
 One excellent example is the well-preserved mining homestead of Ludvika Gammelgård, with its mining museum, mineral museum and summer café.

 Ludvika is surrounded by many quaint villages.
-Grängesberg traces its roots back to the 16th century and has many fascinating historical attractions, including GBBJ Railway Museum and the Auto Nostalgia Museum.
-Grängesberg’s Cassels Concert Hall is renowned for its fantastic acoustics, and the nearby Disponent Park features a herb garden and a garden café.
+Grängesberg traces its roots back to the 1500’s and has many fascinating historical attractions, including GBBJ Railway Museum and the Automobile and Nostalgia Museum.
+In Grängesberg you’ll find Cassels Concert Hall Cassels is renowned for its fantastic acoustics, and the nearby Disponent Park features an herb garden and a garden café.

-Summertime events in Ludvika include Knife Week, which pays tribute to the town’s high quality knife-making traditions, as well as Dan Andersson Week and music festivals.
+Summertime events in Ludvika include the Knife Week, which pays tribute to the town’s high-quality knife-making traditions, as well as Dan Andersson Week and music festivals..

-Säfsen Resort offers recreation and adventure for all the family.
-During the summer months, there are challenging mountain bike trails, hiking, horse riding, canoeing, fishing and many other exciting activities.
+Säfsen Resort offers recreation and adventure for the whole family.
+During the summer months there are challenging mountain bike trails, hiking, horse riding, canoeing, fishing and many other exciting activities.
 In the winter, there is a family-friendly alpine ski facility and excellent cross-country skiing trails.